tud-hri/joan/docs/setup-windows.md

     python -m venv venv

-This will create a folder called venv containing a new and clean virtual environment.
+This will create a folder called `venv` containing a new and clean virtual environment.
 To start working in this environment, we have to activate it first.
 To do this type:

     venv\Scripts\activate.bat

 If this succeeded, (venv) should have appeared in your command line trailing your current location.
 This indicates that the python command points to the virtual environment.
 How to select this newly created virtual environment as the project interpreter in your IDE, depend on which IDE you are using.
-Pycharm should automatically detect the virtual environment and use it, for VS code please check [this link](https://stackoverflow.com/questions/54106071/how-to-setup-virtual-environment-for-python-in-vs-code).
+PyCharm should automatically detect the virtual environment and use it, for VS code please check [this link](https://stackoverflow.com/questions/54106071/how-to-setup-virtual-environment-for-python-in-vs-code).
 For other IDE's please use google.

 ### Getting necessary python3 libraries
-To get JOAN to work together with CARLA you will need several python packages (and if you want to use a sensodrive wheel with CAN interface also a specific DLL).
+To get JOAN to work together with CARLA you will need several python packages (and if you want to use a SensoDrive wheel with CAN interface also a specific DLL).
 The list of required pip installs is saved in the requirements.txt file.
-To install all requirements from the command prompt, mak sure you are in the project folder and have the virtual environment activated.
+To install all requirements from the command prompt, make sure you are in the project folder and have the virtual environment activated.
 Now type:

     pip install -r requirements.txt